Revolution Around the World

 China’s involvement in the Revolution was one of goods and trade.
 Tea, porcelain, and silk were goods that were quite popular in the colonies and would be at the center of some colonial protest movements.
 China was the main global producer of all three.
 Tea, most famously, would be tossed into Boston Harbor in 1773.
 Silk and porcelain would be part of the non-importation strategy that colonists engaged in to boycott foreign goods.
 Porcelain was a product that people in British North America and all around the world had tried to recreate for decades.
 At this point in the 18th century, there had been some attempts and experimentation both in England and the Americas but no widespread success.
 The American China Manufactory in Philadelphia was founded in 1770 by Gousse Bonnin and George Anthony Morris but only operated for three years.
 It is believed they produced hard-paste porcelain based on technology originating in China.
 One such Philadelphia-made porcelain punch bowl was actually found on the site of the Museum during archaeological excavations, but with the manufactory’s short-lived presence in the city, there was apparently little substantial output.
 This meant that China remained the source of hard-paste porcelain for years to come.
 For silk, Americans and Europeans had understood necessary production techniques since the 17th century, but sericulture (the production of silk) was still a difficult process.
 When a woman from Connecticut was able to harvest six thousand balls of silk from a single mulberry tree during non-importation, she was celebrated in the newspaper.
 In each of these cases, however, European and American efforts to displace Chinese trade goods were only just beginning.

-Which side did China choose, and why?
+What side did China choose in the American Revolution, and why?

 The Qing Dynasty in China did not involve itself in the Revolutionary War.
 The British Empire had established trade connections with the Qing over a century earlier in 1672, but the Qianlong Emperor had very little interest in deepening a relationship with those he saw (and described) as barbarians.
 The Emperor’s attitude toward other nations aligned with China’s view of its place in the world.
 The title of Celestial Empire was used by the Chinese, and later by Europeans and Americans, for the country.
 Another term was “Heavenly Dynasty,” or a dynasty mandated by Heaven to rule.
 This was not unlike the ideas expressed in European views of monarchs, like the “Sun King,” Louis XIV of France (1638-1715), and the British Monarchy’s phrase, “Deus ex Mon Droit” (God and my right).